kseekins/kseekins.github.io/essays/codeWhoYouWannaBe.md

 ## AI Use In this Essay

-ChatGPT checked my spelling and grammar but did not edit or generate any ideas nor sentences.
+ChatGPT was only used to check spelling and grammar.